 This product is for informational purposes and may not have been prepared for or be suitable for legal, engineering, or surveying purposes.
 It does not represent an on-the-ground survey and represents only the approximate relative location of property boundaries.

 Leander ISD completed the zoning for Tarvin Elementary School, opening in August 2021 in the Palmera Ridge subdivision off Ronald Reagan Boulevard in Leander, and Elementary School 29, opening in August 2022 in the Bryson subdivision near 183A and south of TX-29 in Leander.
-ES 29 is expected for the 2022–23 school year but has not been approved for construction as we monitor enrollment growth and state public school funding during the COVID-19 pandemic.
+ES 29 will open for the 2022–23 school year.

 School Feeder Patterns